meshcloud/terraform-azure-meshplatform/README.md

     terraform apply
     ```

-6. Access terraform output and pass it securely to meshcloud.
+6. Use the information from terraform output to configure the platform in meshStack.

     ```sh
-    # The JSON output contains sensitive values that must not be transmitted to meshcloud in plain text.
+    # The JSON output contains sensitive values that must not be transmitted anywhere other then the platform config screen in meshStack.
     terraform output -json
     ```